 For 23 years, Desser served in the Commissioner’s Office of the National Basketball Association, ultimately as President of NBA Television and New Media Ventures, L.L.C., and Executive Vice President, Strategic Planning and Business Development.
 He was the chief negotiator for all NBA and WNBA national media agreements, and served on the NBA Board of Governors Planning Committee.
 Desser also invented and spearheaded the launch of NBA TV, the first league-owned national cable sports network, personally handling the affiliate distribution agreement negotiations.
 His responsibilities included harnessing new media and digital technologies for the NBA, designing and launching nba.com and all team websites; creating the NBA League Pass outer-market games subscription package, where he negotiated all related carriage agreements with MVPDs, established the league’s broadcast regulatory framework and as VP/General Manager of NBA Entertainment, Inc., and VP/International Television, developed the league’s TV distribution business, growing the NBA’s media footprint to 200 countries Including China and Spain.

-In 2005, he founded Desser Sports Media, Inc. (DSM), which specializes in (i) conducting regional, national and international media rights negotiations; (ii) performing strategic media planning, rights valuations and creating business plans for new TV networks, (iii) supporting work for mergers & acquisitions, litigation/expert witness, and generally assisting professional sports teams, leagues, conferences, programmers and distributors in overall business development towards maximizing media rights values.
+In 2005, he founded Desser Sports Media, Inc., now known as Desser Media, Inc., which specializes in (i) conducting regional, national and international media rights negotiations; (ii) performing strategic media planning, rights valuations and creating business plans for new TV networks, (iii) supporting work for mergers & acquisitions, litigation/expert witness, and generally assisting professional sports teams, leagues, conferences, programmers and distributors in overall business development towards maximizing media rights values.

 Desser was also an expert witness for Major League Baseball in the Los Angeles Dodgers bankruptcy proceedings, and then for Fox Sports in a related matter, then represented Joe Torre and Rick Caruso in connection with a bid to purchase the team.
 Later, he valued the Dodgers media rights for the Hollywood Reporter (estimating a result very close to that ultimately negotiated), and represented Time Warner Cable in connection with its record-breaking Dodgers media rights acquisition in 2013.